CMU-Perceptual-Computing-Lab/openpose/doc/demo_not_quick_start.md

-OpenPose Demo - Not Quick Start
+OpenPose Doc - Demo - Not Quick Start
 ====================================

 This document is a more detailed continuation of [doc/demo_quick_start.md](demo_quick_start.md), and it assumes the user is quite familiar with the OpenPose demo and the contents of [doc/demo_quick_start.md](demo_quick_start.md).